noplanman/tsu-helper/README.md

 ---

-Automatically display the number of Friends (1st number) and Followers (2nd number) a user has, right next to / under their user name.
+Automatically display the number of Friends (1st number) and Followers (2nd number) a user has, under their user name on certain pages.
 Gain control over who has how many Friends and Followers with a quick glance.
-Furthermore, it generates links to all users displayed on the "Discover Users" page, to make it easier to check out the profiles.

 The details get loaded automatically when the page gets loaded and when new posts, comments or messages get added.

-FFC works on the Home Feed, User Diary, Messages and Discover Users pages.
+FFC works on the Home Feed, User Diary and Messages pages.

-![FFC Username][ffc-username]
-- FFC being displayed next to a username.

 ![FFC Hover Card][ffc-hover-card]
 - Displaying FFC on a user card when hovering over a username.

-![FFC Discover][ffc-discover]
-- A card on the "Discover Users" page.

-###FFM (Friends and Followers Manager)

----

-***IMPORTANT!*** Check the [known issues](#known-issues) below.

----

-Take more control of your Friends and Followers, including Friend requests you have sent or received.

-Find all the Friends you are also Following.
-You can then automatically Unfollow all Friends, as doing both is unnecessary and uses up your precious Follows.

-To start the FFM, simply visit your Friends, Followers or Following tabs on your Profile and click the "F&F Manager" link.

-![FFM Header][ffm-header]
-- Search for pending sent and received Friend Requests.
-- Search for Friends you are also Following.
-- Automatically Unfollow all Friends.
-- Show all found entries and filter them.

-![Correct Count][correct-count]
-- Display the correct number of Friends, Followers or users Following you.

 ###Quick Mention in comments and replies
 Quick Mention adds easy to use links to each comment or reply, which makes mentioning users a breeze!